ttkorhonen/e3pages/docs/quickstart/1_install.md

 # Installing e3

-Building a core e3 installation using standard tools is relatively straightforward.
+Building an e3 installation using standard tools is relatively straightforward.
 To see which modules are included in such an installation, see the contents of [2022q1](https://gitlab.esss.lu.se/e3/specifications/-/blob/main/specifications/2022q1.yml);
 more information will be provided below.